Generalised Entanglement Entropies from Unit-Invariant Singular Value Decomposition: Introduction

 In this work, we introduce the UISVD framework into quantum information and field-theoretic contexts, proposing it as a new foundation for unit-invariant measures of entanglement.
 We construct UISVD-based analogues of von Neumann entropy and demonstrate the variation from familiar SVD-based quantities while removing their dependence on arbitrary scale choices.
-These measures are naturally defined for non-Hermitian or rectangular operators and remain robust when the input and output spaces possess different dimensions or metric weights.
-As a proof of concept, we apply UISVD-based entropies to several representative settings, from simple quantum mechanical bipartite mixed states to random matrices relevant to quantum chaos and holography.
+These measures are naturally defined for non-Hermitian or rectangular operators and remain useful when the input and output spaces possess different dimensions or metric weights.
+As an initial demonstration, we apply UISVD-based entropies to several well-known setups, from simple quantum mechanical bipartite mixed states to random matrices relevant to quantum chaos and holography.
 In all cases, the UISVD yields stable, physically meaningful entropic spectra that are invariant under rescalings and normalisations.

-Beyond their practical advantages, our results suggest a deeper conceptual point: UISVD restores a natural physical covariance to operator-based entropies, ensuring that what we quantify as “entanglement” or “correlation” is independent of arbitrary normalisation or choice of units.
+Beyond their practical advantages, our results suggest a deeper conceptual point: UISVD restores a natural physical covariance to operator-based entropies, ensuring that what we quantify as ``entanglement" or ``correlation" is independent of arbitrary normalisation or choice of units.
 In this sense, we hope that UISVD may contribute to providing a unifying, invariant language for quantifying quantum correlations in systems where conventional assumptions of unitarity or normalisation fail.

-Let us briefly summarise how we construct scale invariant entropy measures.
-First, following \cite{uhlmann-main2}, for a matrix $A$ we introduce its left unit-invariant, right unit-invariant, and (full, left and right) bi-unit-invariant singular values, denoted respectively $\sigma_i^\mathrm{L}(A), \sigma_i^\mathrm{R}(A)$ and $\sigma_i^\mathrm{B}(A)$.
+Let us briefly summarise how we construct scale-invariant entropy measures.
+First, following \cite{uhlmann-main2}, for a matrix $A$ we introduce its left unit-invariant, right unit-invariant, and (both left and right) bi-unit-invariant singular values, denoted respectively $\sigma_k^\mathrm{L}(A), \sigma_k^\mathrm{R}(A)$ and $\sigma_k^\mathrm{B}(A)$.
 Scale (or unit) invariance means that they satisfy the relations